 commands are run as the

-the Zulip database for your production install, run:
+and initialize the Zulip database for your production install:

 initialize-database script will report an error if you did not